suiware/walrus-sites-deploy/README.md

 - Store the published site object ID in an environment file.
 - Set the number of epochs for which the site is stored.
-- Can swap SUI for 0.5 WAL before run to fund the deployment if necessary.
+- Can swap SUI for 0.5 WAL to fund the deployment if necessary.
 - Can override already deployed files if necessary.

 ## Prerequisites